- Course type: Self-paced

 Syllabus & Course Information

-- Know the elements of the study of psychology, including how the scientific method applies to psychology
+- Understand the elements of the study of psychology, including how the scientific method applies to psychology

-- Understand the biological bases of behavior and identify the parts of the body that influence behavior
+- Describe the biological bases of behavior and identify the parts of the brain that influence behavior

 - Define sensation and perception